pascal-kuschkowitz/Inf-Proj-ProductDev/README.md

 # Social Blog

-A small database project that runs in the web.
+A small database project that runs on the web.

 ## Run